musabafzal/Behavioral-Cloning/README.md

 # Data Augmentation

-Firstly, I tried generating my own data from the simulator by running the simulator using the mouse.
-But, the vehicle was not performing well, so I decided to switch to the data provided by Udacity.
-Although I added some recovery data (i.e collecting data such that it captures the behavior to follow when the car deviates from the track) to the dataset.
+At first, I tried generating my own data from the simulator by running the simulator using the mouse.
+But the results were not good, so I decided to switch to the data provided by Udacity.
+However, I added some recovery data (i.e collecting data such that it captures the behavior to follow when the car deviates from the track) to the dataset.

 I also used left and right camera images.
 The left camera image's steering angle had to be adjusted by adding a small angle of 0.3 and the right camera image's steering angle had to be adjusted by subtracting a small angle of 0.3.